Bibic (charity): Formation of a UK Organisation for brain injured children

 Keith Pennock resigned from his post as chief executive of BIBIC in early 1996.
 In 1999, research covering the period 1995-1997 at BIBIC was published.
 In a letter to the [journal] editor, the authors of the appraisal report noted that strong similarities to the Doman-Delecato Patterning method (a therapy by this point widely condemned) remained strong despite BIBIC making revisions, and that areas of the therapy caused concern.
 BIBIC responded later that year, informing the journal that significant changes had been made to the programme, with the appraisal report being a much-anticipated catalyst for doing so.
 Since these revisions and under new management the organisation has been registered as a charity, and is now known only as "bibic".
 Bibic remains an active organisation and also provides policy input.

 Bibic now reports to base its programme of developmental therapy on more recent research based on the concept of neuroplasticity, the brain's ability to undergo alterations in response to internal and external environmental changes.
-Bibic moved to Langport in Somerset, in 2014.
+Bibic moved to Langport, also in Somerset, in 2014.